Arezookhalili/Arezookhalili.github.io/_posts/2024-12-08-Estimation-of-Obesity-Levels-based-on-Eating-Habits-and-Physical-Condition.md

 layout: post
 title: Estimation of Obesity Levels based on eating Habits and Physical Condition
 image: "/posts/Obesity.png"
-tags: [XGBoost, RandomForest, Decision Tree, KNN, Machine Learning, Classification, Python]
+tags: [XGBoost, RandomForest, KNN, Machine Learning, Classification, Python]
 ---

 ### The dataset contains 2111 rows and 17 columns, with a mix of categorical and numerical variables.
 Here's a breakdown of the key columns: